Police investigating after bust of Breonna Taylor vandalized in downtown Oakland

 Disappointing to see the #BreonnaTaylor statue in downtown Oakland vandalized.
 It was installed just 2 weeks ago. @oaklandpoliceca are aware & are investigating. pic.twitter.com/0rNPiPLTSI— Dion Lim (@DionLimTV) December 27, 2020

-The artist, Leo Carson, told ABC7 he intends to repair the bust as soon as possible.
+The artist, Leo Carson, said he intends to repair the sculpture as soon as possible.

+In an interview with ABC7, Carson said the vandalism felt like an attack on Taylor and the Black Lives Matter movement.

+"At first I was stunned and shocked and hurt and angry," Carson said.
+"Just a whole flood of emotions.
+It felt like I was personally attacked and also they attacked Breonna Taylor and the BLM movement."

 Video shows the bust broken in several places.